rhiaro/network-affect/index.md

 Chinchilla stopped mid rant as Bird sidled up to them.
 Chinchilla was tall, above average height, with broad shoulders and a mane of coarse black hair that contrasted sharply with pale skin and light blue eyes.
 She towered over Coral, hands buried in the hair at the back of her head, she pulled at it in frustration.
 Coral's hair was black as well, but straight and shiny.
 The sides of his head were shaved, and he wore it pulled into a neat half-bun on the top of his head.
 Coral seemed calm in comparison to Chinchilla, his voice always low, sharp features and small dark eyes giving a particular impression of focus.
 But Bird knew him well enough to sense that he was fuming.

-"Arguing about beasties on the station?"
+"Arguing about beasties on the Station?"
 She guessed.

 "What else," sighed Coral.
 "Come on."